mintster/nixmash-blog-wpmigrator/README.md

 JAR_LOCATION> $ java -jar wpspring-exec.jar
 ```

+You can also perform a complete migration within your IntelliJ, Eclipse or NetBeans IDE.

 ##Output

-The Output of the application is a MySQL database fully populated with your WordPress Blog posts, categories and tags.
-A new NixMash Blog user account is created with the data you provided in `application.properties` with the default password of *"password."*
+The Output of the application is a MySQL database containing all of your WordPress Blog posts, categories and tags.
+A new NixMash Blog user account is created with the data you provided in `application.properties` with a default password of *"password."*

 This is what a successful execution of the WP Migrator application looks like.